-Performance Goal e Goal 2023 Analysis

-Financial Growth

-Occupancy Stretch

-Lease renewal lift Stretch

-National accounts receivable debit balance Stretch

-Operating cost control Stretch

-Innovation

-Enhancements to deal cycle and portfolio management software Target based on predetermined goals relating to software enhancements

-Tender refreshment Between threshold and target (mid) for tender

-Automation of transfer process refreshment

-Portfolio alignment Target based on predetermined goals relating to portfolio alignment and transfer process

-Deals and Possession

-■ Total deals Between target and stretch based on predetermined

-Total Possessions goals for total deals and possessions

-(1) Excluding OGLE amounts (which are not forecast) and prior to costs related to activism

-Project Leasing Below threshold results on 2 out of 7 spaces Predetermined goals for 7 specific spaces Between mid and target results on 5 out of 7 spaces CEO assessment as to overall performance Target
+Performance Goal 2024 Analysis Financial Growth Occupancy Stretch ■ Lease renewal lift - year one Stretch Average renewal lift - term Stretch National accounts receivable debit balance Stretch Innovation Enhancements to deal cycle, lease cycle portfolio management tools based on predetermined objectives Target based on predetermined goals relating to software enhancements/tool upgrade ■ G&A Initiative Target based on predetermined G&A objectives Deals and Possession Between target and stretch based on predetermined ■ Total deals goals for total deals and possessions Total Possessions Project Leasing Target on 4, Below threshold on 2 and between mid Predetermined goals for 7 specific spaces and target results on 1 out of 7 spaces CEO assessment as to overall performance Target

-INDIVIDUAL SCORECARD ACHIEVEMENT: 63.38% out of 60% TOTAL SCORECARD ACHIEVEMENT (including Corporate Scorecard weighted at 40%): 100.14%
+INDIVIDUAL SCORECARD ACHIEVEMENT: 62.07% out of 60% TOTAL SCORECARD ACHIEVEMENT (including Corporate Scorecard weighted at 40%): 113.12%

-Mr. Francella received 79.1% of his eligible stretch bonus which is the equivalent to 100.1% of his eligible target bonus.
-In the prior year, he received 87.9% of his eligible stretch bonus which was the equivalent of 99.6% of his eligible target bonus.
+Mr. Francella received 88.72% of his eligible stretch bonus which is the equivalent to 113.12% of his eligible target bonus.
+In the prior year, he received 79.1% of his eligible stretch bonus which was the equivalent of 100.1% of his eligible target bonus.